Ereiarrus/ComplementsBotPy/README.md

 - CLIENT_ID= register your app with twitch on https://dev.twitch.tv/console/apps/create - for name, give it the channel name (ComplementsBot in our case), OAuth Redirect URLs: https:localhost:8000, Category: Chat Bot; then go to 'Manage' and copy the Client ID
 - BOT_NICK= give it the channel name (ComplementsBot)
 - BOT_PREFIX= messages beginning with this shoul be listened out for by the bot; this is usually '!'.
-- CHANNEL= give it the channel name (ComplementsBot)
+- CHANNEL= give it the name of the channel where you want the bot to be active